4levity/mobile-sensors/README.md

 ### Instructions ###

 Each component folder has its own README file explaining how to build and use that component.
 You need a Windows, Mac or Linux computer with Arduino software and JDK 1.7 to build the Arduino and Java components.
 You need a Mac with Xcode installed to build the iOS component.

+While it is possible to implement this project with a non-jailbroken iPhone, the hack used here to retrieve data from the serial port *does* require the phone to be jailbroken.
+Another alternative would be to use the Redpark Serial Cable for iPhone.
+Redpark provides an sample app for communication using this cable.

 Details on how to connect the Arduino serial port to an iPhone are in the "arduino-mobile-data-logger" folder.